17 by Peter Nolan Smith

 I returned to France in 1989.

 Lizzie was dating an art dealer.
-Vonelli was going out with my old roommate.
+Vonelli was going out with a top model, whom I had lived on the Ile St. Louis.
 Paris was a small world.
 The singer and I played squash in Les Halles.
 She beat me without mercy, despite wheezing after every shot.
 I spoke about Richard during a break.

 “Richard is so funny.
 I think he was jealous of you.”